Together, we’re building the next generation of media

 We hope to earn your trust, loyalty, and your financial support as we move forward, looking beyond the news cycle to provide deep insights into society, politics, religion, technology, and media.
 Instead of asking “what’s happening right now,” we want to ask “why is this happening, and what can we do about it?”

 As technology has changed nearly every aspect of society, we also want to look within and ask “who are we?”
 It’s worth considering since the pace of scientific and technological change we’re seeing today is much faster than at any other time in human history.
-Do we really understand what’s happening to us?
+Have we inherited our moral views rather than thinking them through?

 I’d like to think that I have a useful perspective on all this.
 I was born and raised in a fundamentalist Mormon family that lived in dozens of cities and towns during my youth—in motor homes, tents, trailer parks, apartments, our cars, and sometimes houses.